Do you want to test a new market with a small budget for SaaS international expansion?

 2. Test the Market With Google Search Ads

-If you’re identified your keywords and the research has shown there is some search demand, the next step is to put together some Google Search Ads and test them in the local language.
+If you’re identified your keywords and the research has shown there is some search demand, the next step in SaaS international expansion is to put together some Google Search Ads and test them in the local language.

 You’ll need to take some time to translate those ads so it’s completely accurate to the language spoken in the country.
 Translating the ad copy does create a hassle, but it would definitely deliver higher click-through rates.

 You can even take it a step further and translate all the copy on the landing pages you are using for better results.

 But by delighting them with ads and landing page copy in their local language, you’re going to maximize the click-through rate and the conversion rate and give yourself the best chance of getting the lowest possible cost per free trial sign-up.